Chapter 2 - Tests, loops and functions#

 Purpose:

-If-statements are used when a decision must be taken depending on the outcome of a comparison statement (also called conditional expression).
-If the comparison is True, then the group of commands is executed.
-If the comparison is False, the group of commands is skipped.
+if-statements are used when a decision must be taken depending on the outcome of a comparison statement (also called conditional expression).
+If the comparison is True, then the sequence of commands is executed.
+If the comparison is False, the commands are skipped.

 Format: